Boldklubben af 1893 (women)

-Boldklubben af 1893, commonly referred to as B.93, is a Danish football club based in Østerbro, Copenhagen.
-The team competes in the B-Liga, the second tier of Danish women's football.
+Boldklubben af 1893 (commonly referred to as B.93) is a Danish football club based in Østerbro, Copenhagen.
+The team competes in the B-Liga, the second tier of the Danish Women's Football League.

 History

 The club was founded in November 1993 when Janne Hjulmand proposed a women's team at the annual men's club assembly.
 The proposal passed by a large majority.
-The first team was assembled almost two years later in December 1995.
+The first team was assembled two years later in December 1995.
 The first 11-a-side team was fielded in 1996, starting in Series 2, the 6th tier of Danish women's football, which they won in their first season.
 The team was promoted in 1999 after two years in Series 1, the 5th tier, to the Copenhagen Series, the 4th tier, after placing second in Series 1.

+In 2024 the team temporarily had to vacate their home grounds at Østerbro Stadium due to renovations.
+They were housed through 2025 and the first half of 2026 at Vanløse Sports Park Stadium, which is town rivals Copenhagen's home stadium.
+There were delays in the renovation works, but B.93 were able to return to their home grounds in June 2026.